betstick/SoulSaver/README.md

 Run the included `Register.ps1` script by double clicking on it.
 Do not run it as administrator!

 ## Uninstall:
-Run the included `Remove.ps1` script while logged into the account you installed it to.
+Run the included `Remove.ps1` script while logged into the account you installed it to (TODO).
 Alternatively you can delete the scheduled task called `SoulSaver` and delete the files from `%AppData%\SoulSaver\`.

 ## Notes: